Territory of the Comoros: Establishment

 Between 1912 and 1946, all four islands were governed with Madagascar as the Colony of Madagascar and Dependencies.

 In 1946, the Comoros archipelago became a French overseas territory with its capital in Dzaoudzi, Mayotte.
 The Territorial Assembly of the Comoros was founded, with representatives from all four islands.

 1950s and 1960s

 In 1952, Comoros established its own customs regime.
-In 1958, a referendum was held in which Comorans overwhelmingly voted in favour of remaining part of France.
+In 1958, a referendum was held in which Comorians overwhelmingly voted in favour of remaining part of France.
 Following this referendum, a constitution providing for self-government was promulgated.